JimZhang37/Baking-App/README.md

 2 the video should stop when the user back to recipe activity 3 in case video url is absent, the fragment should deal with this error case

-The second submmision is done in 27 January 2020
+The second submission is done in 27 January 2020